 TCO = Initial Investment + Lifetime Operating Costs + Lifetime Maintenance Costs – Salvage Value

-List operating-cost line items (energy consumption, labor, consumables, routine maintenance) and convert them to hourly or annual rates—Investment Hourly Cost and Energy Hourly Cost—to compare scenarios.
+List operating-cost items (energy, labour, consumables, routine maintenance) and convert them to hourly or annual rates.
+Use investment hourly cost and energy hourly cost to compare different scenarios.

-Update the model regularly with actual operational data to reveal savings, refine estimates, and prioritize cost-reduction actions.
+Update the model regularly with actual operational data.
+You will spot savings, refine estimates and prioritise cost-reduction actions.

 Using ROI and Break‑Even Analysis to Validate the Investment

-Now that you’ve built a TCO model that converts every cost into comparable hourly or lifetime figures, use ROI and break-even analysis to validate whether the laser welder pays back the outlay and when.
+Now that you have a TCO model that turns every cost into comparable hourly or lifetime figures, use ROI and break-even analysis to check whether the laser welder pays back the outlay and when.

-Compute ROI = (Net Profit from Investment – Cost of Investment) / Cost of Investment using projected incremental profit from precision gains, lower rejects, and operating savings.
+Compute your return on investment (ROI) as (Net Profit from Investment minus Cost of Investment) divided by Cost of Investment.
+Base it on projected incremental profit from precision gains, lower rejects and operating savings.

-Run break-even units = Total Fixed Costs / (Selling Price per Unit – Variable Cost per Unit) to find production volume needed to cover fixed laser costs.
+Calculate break-even units as total fixed costs divided by (selling price per unit minus variable cost per unit) to find the production volume needed to cover fixed laser costs.

-Combine results for rigorous investment justification and financial forecasting: if ROI horizon and break-even volume match capacity plans, proceed; if not, iterate inputs.
+Combine the results for solid investment justification.
+If the ROI horizon and break-even volume match your capacity plans, move forward.
+If not, adjust the inputs.

-- Calculate incremental annual profit and plug into ROI formula.
+- Calculate incremental annual profit and plug it into the ROI formula.

 - Solve break-even units under multiple price scenarios.